diveshpremdeep/ang-test-backend/README.md

 ## What could have been done better
 1. The service layer of the application could be abstracted behind an interface.
+2. The minimum and maximum size of valid input could be configured as application properties.

 ## Miscellaneous notes
 1. I've used [Project Lombok](https://projectlombok.org/) to automatically generate getters, setters, constructors,